Leadville 100 Training Plan

 - Elevation: 10,152 ft at the start, with extended time above 11,000 ft

-- Distance: 104 miles
+- Distance: 104 miles (no, it isn't just 100!)

 - Total climbing: ~11,000 ft

-- Surface: Mostly fire roads + doubletrack with a few rougher sections
+- Surface: mostly fire roads + doubletrack with a few rougher sections

-- Timing: Held every August
+- Timing: held every August

 What This Plan Targets